imagewize/banner-container/README.md

 - Header (after initial `<body>`tag) - with support for multiple banners and device targeting
 - Footer (before `</body>` tag) - with support for multiple banners and device targeting
 - Content (beginning content, end content or after x paragraphs) (with options for multiple banners, individual placement, and device targeting)
-- Before Sidebar - with support for multiple banners and device targeting
+- Before Sidebar Content - **NEW in v1.7.0**: Uses `dynamic_sidebar_before` hook to display banners before any sidebar widgets load, ensuring proper positioning above all sidebar content.
+Supports multiple banners and device targeting.
 - In Navigation Menu - with support for multiple banners and device targeting
 - Content Wrap (inside content wrapper elements) - **Blabber theme exclusive feature** that targets elements with the `content_wrapper` CSS class.
 This location uses JavaScript insertion and is specifically designed for the Blabber theme structure.